bruceravel/demeter/documentation/Artemis/feff/feff.rst

 the input data prior to running :demeter:`feff` is desirable.

-The :button:`Open,light` button can be used to import a different :file:`feff.inp` file.  *Right clicking* that button posts the recently used file dialog.
+The :button:`Open,light` button can be used to import a different :file:`feff.inp` file.  :mark:`rightclick,..` *Right clicking* that button posts the recently used file dialog.
 The :button:`Save,light` button will post the standard column selection dialog for choosing a file name for saving the current :demeter:`feff` input data.
 The :button:`Clear,light` button will remove all text from the big text box.